 CNTs in dye-sensitized solar cells Optical properties of carbon nanotubes.
 Within materials science, the optical properties of carbon nanotubes refer specifically to the absorption, photoluminescence (fluorescence), and Raman spectroscopy of carbon nanotubes.

 Spectroscopic methods offer the possibility of quick and non-destructive characterization of relatively large amounts of carbon nanotubes.
 There is a strong demand for such characterization from the industrial point of view: numerous parameters of the nanotube synthesis can be changed, intentionally or unintentionally, to alter the nanotube quality.
 As shown below, optical absorption, photoluminescence and Raman spectroscopies allow quick and reliable characterization of this "nanotube quality" in terms of non-tubular carbon content, structure (chirality) of the produced nanotubes, and structural defects.

 Becker et al. /Proceedings of the IEEE) University of Houston researchers have developed a concept for MRI-powered millimeter-size “millirobots” that could one day perform unprecedented minimally invasive medical treatments.
 This technology could be used to treat hydrocephalus, for example.
 Current treatments require drilling through the skull to implant pressure-relieving shunts, said Aaron T. Building Medical Robots, Bacteria sized: Bradley Nelson at TEDxZurich.
 Tiny Scallop-Like Robots Designed To Deliver Drugs Through The Bloodstream To Treat Diseases - Futurism.
-Synopsis Researchers in Germany have developed a "scallop-inspired" tiny robot small enough to travel through the bloodstream, and it doesn't require an engine or batteries Summary The idea for the new robot was inspired by the scallop, which moves around by opening and closing a pair of shells.
+Synopsis Researchers in Germany have developed a "scallop-inspired" tiny robot small enough to travel through the bloodstream, and it doesn't require an engine or batteries Summary.